temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 ## `TEMPORAL_CODEC_ENDPOINT`

-The endpoint for the Codec Server, if configured.
+The endpoint for the [Codec Server](/docs/concepts/what-is-a-codec-server), if configured.

-//story
-//relations

 ## `TEMPORAL_CODEC_PASS_ACCESS_TOKEN`